willforsyth/williamh/readme.md

 # William Hill

-Welcome to my pattern library for the william hill task.
+Welcome to my pattern library task

 ## To run locally to look over the working code follow these steps